 Spring: Nov.
 1, then rolling

 You must have a baccalaureate degree from an accredited institution.
-You must have a master's degree in LIS or in a related field.
+You must have a master's degree in information and library science or in a related field.
 You will also be asked to come for an admission interview to review your program objectives.
-If you are a current MLS student, you do not need to supply transcripts or letters of reference.
+If you are a current ILS MS student at UB, you do not need to supply transcripts or letters of reference.

 Submit your completed online application, which includes: